christophercrary/conference-eurogp-2023/README.md

 (After running any experiments, you will likely need to restart your shell to reset the `$LD_LIBRARY_PATH` environment variable.)

-Lastly, extract and copy the contents of the `programs.tar.gz` file to the `experiment/results` folder.
-These contents provide the random programs utilized for the experiments, which took up too much space to be stored directly on GitHub.
+Lastly, extract and copy the contents of the `data.tar.gz` file from the software release to the `experiment/results` folder.
+These file contents provide the random programs, inputs, and outputs utilized for the experiments.